 It was a great three-story palace, similar to European palace.
 Many Dutch and British governors lived in this palace, until an earthquake caused by the eruption of mount Salak in 1834 destroyed it.
 In 1850 this palace was rebuilt to its current look.

 Presently, it is one of the six presidential palaces in Indonesia.
 The current president of Indonesia, Mr. Joko Widodo and his wife reside here.

 The more permanent residence of this palace is the deer!
-They were brought in from Nepal along time ago and now they become the icon.
+They were brought in from Nepal along time ago and now they become the icon of the palace.
 These deer are free to roam in the front yard, so people can easily spot them from the street.
 Nowadays many people come near to the palace’s fence just to feed them.
 If you are interested in feeding them, bring some carrots.
 Or, you can easily find several carrot sellers in this street on weekends.

 We are allowed to drive inside the botanical garden during weekdays (Monday-Saturday), so we can park the car near the palace fence or in front of the lotus pond.